smarthomeNG/smarthome/doc/dev/database/database.md

 ### Polymorphic value encoding

-Each row stores a value in one of three typed columns.
-The mapping is:
+Each row stores a value in one of three typed columns:

 | Item type | `val_str` | `val_num` | `val_bool` |
 |---|---|---|---|